Skip to main content

 Where Was I?

 I feel like I've been slacking recently in my efforts to keep up with this blog and the work that's been happening at the Akron almost-mansion.
 That's a testament I think to how busy I've been, and also to how weirdly routine this whole project has become.
-I don't want to say the novelty has worn off.
-The house still offers its share of surprises, but we've fallen into some pretty regular patterns this winter.
+I don't want to say the novelty has worn off (the house still offers its share of surprises), but we'have fallen into some pretty regular patterns this winter.

 We drive the 110 miles north almost every weekend to patch, sand, prime, and paint.
-We spend a day and a half covering ourselves in the dust of the 20th century's finest paints, wallpapers, hardwoods, and plaster and then travers the same 110 miles back home.
+We spend a day and a half covering ourselves in the dust of the 20th century's finest paints, wallpapers, hardwoods, and plaster and then traverse the same 110 miles back home.
 We move garbage, cardboard, tools, and equipment out of one room and into another (and then out to the garage).
-We go up and down three flights of steps; first for the joint compound tape, then for our mask, and then again for the painters tape.
+We go up and down two flights of steps; first for the joint compound tape, then for our masks, and then again for the right screwdriver.
 We misplace tools only to trip over them minutes later.
 We push the orbital sander and pull the shop vac.
 We dislodge ancient hardware from sashes and frames.
 We coax windows open and then bully them closed.
 We visit family, eat at The Lockview, and sleep in a bed that features a sleeping bag for a comforter.
-And we wake up marveling still at how quiet this house is.
+And each Sunday we wake up marveling still at how warm and quiet this house is.

-To be clear, this is good news.
+To be clear, this is really good news.
 The most unmanageable parts of the project are complete.
-We've turned a corner and bid adieu to our trusted experts.
-We have met the new contractors, and they is us.
+We've turned a corner and bid adieu to our trusted contractors.
 Given that a year ago the house had no heat, no functional plumbing, a leaking roof, questionable electrics and a gaze of raccoons, it's pretty astounding to look back on how much progress those trusted experts made.

-Last week, this kitchen we bought just over a year ago passed it's final inspection.
+Last week, the kitchen that looked like this one year ago passed it's final inspection.

 We still need to install a cabinet panel on the front of the dishwasher and sort out the breaker for the microwave, but it's otherwise fully functional.
 We've even added the first piece of our granddaughter's daycare art to the front of the refrigerator!